One might wonder how many times the Northeast has been impacted by a tropical system.

 Unfortunately, this hurricane moved over New Jersey during high tide and brought in record tide levels.

-Luckily for the northeast, many tropical systems are short-lived due to the colder ocean waters.
+Luckily for the Northeast, many tropical systems are short-lived due to the colder ocean waters.

-As you can see though, this does not mean major impacts can't happen.
+As you can see, though, this does not mean major impacts can't happen.

-Tropical activity will continue to increase from here on out in the Atlantic season.
-As always, make sure to stay one step ahead of any tropical system that might head your way.
+Make sure to stay one step ahead of any tropical system that might head your way.